dbierer/php-class-notes/zff-ii-nov-2017.md

 ## Q & A
 * Q: from Charles to All Participants: can you get an unclickable where you are crumb?
+* Q: where are the pre-defined validation errors translations?

 ## BETA NOTES
 * Include discussion on recorded sessions